-Tables 4.1 to 4.16, contain calculation of the Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) for the following commodities: wheat, barley, oats, sorghum, rice, sunflower, rapeseed, soybeans, sugar, milk, beef and veal, pig meat, poultry, eggs, sheep meat, wool, cotton and "other commodities".
+Tables 4.1 to 4.16, contain calculation of the Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) for the following commodities: wheat, other grains, rice, sunflower, rapeseed, soybeans, sugar beet, milk, beef and veal, pig meat, poultry, eggs, sheep meat, wool, cotton and "other commodities".
 The data sets used in calculation of the MPS and consumer SCT by commodity are described below.
-Values for "other commodities" are derived using information on total Market Price Support and Value of Production, and individual commodity data.